-environments, RFID produces strange outcomes. – often counter intuitive.
+In most environments, RFID produces strange outcomes that are often counterintuitive.
 Usually, the outcome ends up making sense once investigated, but it rarely is what you would first expect.

 Thank you to RR Donnelley & Sons Co. for sending us samples of their Custom Wave RFID labels.
 Now everybody knows about RR Donnelley’s custom antenna printing right?
 (You don’t?
 Well you should.
 Check out this article about them in RFID Journal!)